 This principle states that you should take as little medicine as possible at first and only increase the dosage when the symptoms continue.

 It is a reasonable caution against over-medication and overdoses.
-However, since homeopathic remedies are already highly diluted, the effect of the minimal dose may be none.
+However, since Homeopathic medicines are already highly diluted, the effect of the minimal dose may be none.

 History of homeopathy

-Compared to bloodletting, homeopathy was non-invasive, gentle, and allowing the body to heal itself (if it did heal).
-Its principles resembled modern medicine, promising effective cures with no side effects.
+Homeopathic medicines were noninvasive and gentle, allowing the body to heal.
+Homeopathic principles resembled modern medicine, promising effective cures with no side effects.

 This was why homeopathy survived the test of time and garnered worldwide popularity.
 Especially in Europe, homeopathy enjoys a solid and enduring following.